rajpatil7322/ENCRYPTED_EVM_PUSH_NOTIFICATIONS/README.md

 # Sample EVM PUSH Notification Project

-This project demonstrates a smart contract broadcasting notifications to a specific address directly on discord Try running some of the following tasks in sequence:
+This project demonstrates a smart contract broadcasting notifications to a specific address directly on Discord.
+Try running some of the following tasks in sequence:

 ```shell